microsoft/pxt/docs/blog/ozette/ozette.md

 This work is part of MSR's
 [Project Ozette](https://www.microsoft.com/en-us/research/project/ozette/).
 There are three new technologies we are designing and developing as part of Ozette:
-- [JACDAC](https://jacdac.org), a bus-based plug-and-play protocol for microcontrollers;
+- [JACDAC](https://jacdac.org), a bus-based plug-and-play protocol for microcontrollers (written in TypeScript, so it works in browsers and on microcontrollers);
 - *physical transports for JACDAC*, including JACDAC over stereo audio cables and JACDAC over WebUSB;
 - *JACDAC-enabled boards* with stereo audio jacks for plug-and-play networking.